No. 12 Iowa State beats No. 25 Oregon 34-17 in Fiesta Bowl

 Hall, an AP All-American, had 34 carries and his ninth 100-yard game this season.
 Purdy, who went to high school in nearby Gilbert, threw for 156 yards and a touchdown on 20-of-29 passing, adding a touchdown on the ground.

-Iowa State had a time of possession advantage of more than 25 minutes to cap the best season in school history.
+Iowa State had a time of possession advantage of more than 25 minutes.

-”We’re a tough team,” Purdy said. ”We’ve faced so much the past couple of years.
-We have a lot of great leaders and experienced guys who have been there and understand this is what we’ve got to do to take it to the next level.
-I feel like that’s what we’ve done this year.”

 Oregon (4-3, CFP 25) alternated between Tyler Shough and Anthony Brown at quarterback, but couldn’t sustain anything on offense and was plagued by numerous mistakes.